juhele/chmu-process/README.md

 in order to adjust it for use in GNU/Linux and add scripts for processing other needed parameters like minimum and maximum temperature and preciptitation.
 With my almost zero experience with R-Project some of the changes and suggested procedures might look clumsy but it worked and there was no reason for deep studies of R-Project for this one time use.
 So, "quick and dirty" approach was often used.

 Scripts with my modifications are available in the "R-project_modified_processing_scripts" folder, with further description.
+Modified downloading script is also there.

 original description by Matěj Man: